-Command Byte 1 Byte 2 Byte 3 Byte 4 Power of Two Page Size 3DH 2AH 80H A6H
+Command Byte 1 Byte 2 Byte 3 Byte 4 Power of two page size 3DH 2AH 80H A6H

-Figure 13-1.
+Figure 11-1.
 Erase Sector Protection Register

-14. Manufacturer and Device ID Read
+12. Manufacturer and Device ID Read

-Identification information can be read from the device to enable systems to electronically query and identify the device while it is in system.
-The identification method and the command opcode comply with the JEDEC standard for "Manufacturer and Device ID Read Methodology for SPI Compatible Serial Interface Memory Devices".
-The type of information that can be read from the device includes the JEDEC defined Manufacturer ID, the vendor specific Device ID, and the vendor specific Extended Device Information.
+Identification information can be read from the device to enable systems to electronically query and identify the device while it is in the system.
+The identification method and the command opcode comply with the JEDEC standard for "Manufacturer and Device ID Read Methodology for SPI Compatible Serial Interface Memory Devices."
+The type of information that can be read from the device includes the JEDEC-defined manufacturer ID, the vendor-specific device ID, and the vendor-specific extended device information.

-To read the identification information, the $\overline{CS}$ pin must first be asserted and the opcode of 9FH must be clocked into the device.
+To read the identification information, the $\overline{CS}$ pin must first be asserted, and then the opcode of 9FH must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting the identification data on the SO pin during the subsequent clock cycles.
-The first byte that will be output will be the Manufacturer ID followed by two bytes of Device ID information.
-The fourth byte output will be the Extended Device Information String Length, which will be 00H indicating that no Extended Device Information follows.
-As indicated in the JEDEC standard, reading the Extended Device Information String Length and any subsequent data is optional.
+The first byte to be output will be the manufacturer ID, followed by two bytes of device ID information.
+The fourth byte output will be the extended device information string length, which will be 00H to indicate that no extended device information follows.
+As indicated in the JEDEC standard, reading the extended device information string length and any subsequent data is optional.

-Deasserting the $\overline{CS}$ pin will terminate the Manufacturer and Device ID Read operation and put the SO pin into a high-impedance state.
-The $\overline{CS}$ pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{CS}$ pin will terminate the manufacturer and device ID read operation and put the SO pin into a high-impedance state.
+The $\overline{CS}$ pin can be deasserted at any time, and does not require that a full byte of data be read.

-14.1 Manufacturer and Device ID Information
+12.1 Manufacturer and Device ID Information